alexromanov/blog/content/posts/2025-02-26-ai-and-learning.md

 Pros:
 - You can send whitepaper, post, or even a video to it and get short notes, questions for self-assessment, and the ability to talk with a chat on this particular topic
-- You add multiple different sources in one single context
+- You can add multiple different sources in one single context
 - Short notes may be useful, especially for videos
 - You can turn a big pile of text into ... a podcast!
 An AI-generated hosts will talk about the topic of the whitepaper